margo/specification/system-design/margo-overview/technical-lexicon.md

 An Edge Workload is a piece of software tailored to run within a customer's environment on a Edge Compute Device.
 A Workload within Margo consists of a description file, manifest(s), along with one or more source code containers.
 Supported Workload manifests include:

-- Helm Package
+- Helm Chart
-- Docker Compose Manifest
+- Compose file

 #### Edge Compute Device